RudolfMan/blog_posts/2022/03-11-sql-case-ecto.md

 However, later we learn that the Screen Actors Guild has a different requirement.
 Instead of 40 minutes, they require the film to be at least 60 minutes long.

-To be able to satify all those organisations we can make the query a little bit more dynamic.
+To be able to satisfy all those organizations we can make the query a little bit more dynamic.
 Both conditional expression and values could also be bound on fragment building, as:
 ```elixir
 required_length = 60